-The Web & Publicity intern is responsible for maintaining and growing IR’s web presence through social media and advertising.
-This position also provides critical assistance to our exciting annual Blue Light reading series and to our annual Literary Prize contests.
-We are looking for someone who can develop, maintain, and grow our online presence with a unique, consistent, and engaging voice.
+We are looking for someone who can develop our online presence with a consistent yet unique voice.
 This position is less about technical mastery (though we love that!) and more about a willingness to delve into multiple projects, think creatively, and engage with a larger literary audience.
-Experience with Facebook, Twitter, Instagram, WordPress, Photoshop, Canva, Outlook, and Word desired.
+Experience with Facebook, Twitter, Instagram, WordPress, Illustrator/Canvas, and email etiquette desired.